 Rhus Toxicodendron – Use for joint stiffness that improves with movement and for popping” of TMJ.

-Belladonna – For grinding problem with painful teeth.
+Belladonna – For the grinding problem with painful teeth.

-Podophyllum – For night grinding with burning sensation of the tongue.
+Podophyllum – For night grinding with a burning sensation of the tongue.

 Tuberculinum – For children who grind their teeth.